 Each Non-Participating Party in an Appraisal Well will be subject to either an acreage forfeiture or Hydrocarbon Recoupment as provided in Article 16 (Non-Consent Operations).

+Pre-Appraisal Well AFE Meeting

+Prior to submitting an AFE for a new Appraisal Well (including any substitute well, except for a substitute well proposed while a drilling rig is on the Contract Area), Operator shall call a meeting of the Parties entitled to a Vote, an Election, or unanimous agreement as set forth in Article 11.1 (Proposal of Appraisal Wells) set forth above as to the contemplated new Appraisal Well or its substitute, if applicable, to share with said Parties the preliminary scope of the contemplated new Appraisal Well.
+Although Operator may change, modify or alter the preliminary scope of the contemplated new Appraisal Well subsequent to the meeting but prior to submission of the AFE associated therewith, as contemplated herein, the general items Operator will address at the meeting, at a minimum, shall consist of a preliminary well design, a preliminary drilling rig selection/type and timing, a preliminary total estimated depth of the well, a preliminary Objective Depth criteria, a preliminary surface and bottomhole location(s) and a preliminary zone(s) of interest.
+Should a Non-Operating Party contemplate proposing an AFE for a new Appraisal Well (or its substitute, if applicable), said Non-Operating Party shall call a meeting consistent herewith.

 Revision of Well Plan

-Any revisions of the Well Plan or AFE for an Appraisal Well shall take place under the same terms and conditions as those set forth for an Exploratory Well in Article 10.1.1 (Revision of Well Plan).
+Except as provided in Article 11.1.3 (Automatic Revision of a Well Plan), any revisions of the Well Plan or AFE for an Appraisal Well shall take place under the same terms and conditions as those set forth for an Exploratory Well in Article 10.1.2 (Revision of Well Plan).

 Automatic Revision of the Well Plan

-The Well Plan for an Appraisal Well shall automatically be revised under the same terms and conditions as those set forth for an Exploratory Well in Article 10.1.2 (Automatic Revision of the Well Plan).
+The Well Plan for an Appraisal Well shall automatically be revised under the same terms and conditions as those set forth for an Exploratory Well in Article 10.1.3 (Automatic Revision of the Well Plan).